algosup/2023-2024-project-4-sportshield-team-8/documents/management/weeklyReports/weeklyReport2.md

 18/03/2024 - 22/03/2024

 The second week was disorganised.
 As we started to struggle with the hardware, we lost a lot of time and motivation.
 We managed to deliver the functional specifications v1.0 on time and seem to be on schedule for the next documents.
-However, we are worried about the software part because we don't know how to test if without a working hardware.
+However, we are worried about the software part because we don't know how to test it with weakened hardware.

 ## 2. Milestones met this week